wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

-= 1.6.2 =
+= 1.6.2.1 =

-Version 1.6.2 is a bug fix update, check the update log for details
+Version 1.6.2.1 is a bug fix update addressing issues with the dropdown-other fields

 == Using the Plugin ==